Currency exchange is the bane of my traveling life.

 If you’ve never used Wise before, you can see how it all works before needing to set up an account.
 Just go to the website and plug in how much money you want to transfer, and into which currency.
 You’ll then see how exactly what the converted amount will be, along with the transparent fee.

 To actually send the money, you’ll need to set up an account.
 You can create it using Facebook, Google, or your personal or business email address.

 The best aspect of Wise is that everything is shown upfront, without hidden costs and dodgy exchange rates.
 Instead, you get charged a fixed fee plus a percentage of the amount you’re sending, based on your payment method and chosen currencies.

 It’s worth checking out the pricing page to find out more.
 While bank transfer is the most common (and cheapest) way to send money, it can also be done by debit card, credit card, or SWIFT payment for certain currencies.

-You can hold dozens of other currencies in your borderless account as well, and it’s easy to switch money between them.
+You can hold dozens of other currencies in your account as well, and it’s easy to switch money between them.
 You can also see the current balance in each account, all on one page.
-Transferwise uses its usual mid-market rate when moving money around, and charges a percentage on the conversion.
+Wise uses its usual mid-market rate when moving money around, and charges a percentage on the conversion.

-Bank Card: Spend at the Real Exchange Rate
+Wise Debit Card: Spend at the Real Exchange Rate

 So far, honestly, it is.

 You can use the Wise debit card anywhere displaying the Mastercard logo, or with Apple Pay or Samsung Pay.
 If you’re spending in a currency you already hold in your account, there’s no cost.
 If not, Wise will auto-convert from whichever balance has the lowest cost.
 You’ll typically pay between 0.35-1%, plus a small fixed fee.
 More on the company’s fee structure here.